How a Fintech Conference Changes the Nature of Financial Education

 Technology is changing personal finance in profound ways-and the newest stuff should be on the agenda of financial educators everywhere.
 Just as the artificial intelligence in “chatbots” and various apps is poised to change the way we bank, the AI behind insurance apps will change the way we make claims.

 An experimental app developed by Liberty Mutual Insurance uses AI to analyze car crash photos and estimate the cost of repair before the tow truck arrives.
 No need to get a physical estimate.
-The app, developed by Liberty Mutual’s Solaria Labs, an innovation incubator, was previewed here last week at the 2017 CES, the big annual consumer electronics showcase.
+Maybe, this could help truck owners before they get a box truck insurance quote, as well as insurance companies who might be able to provide a clearer picture of the cost to be incurred.
+The app, developed by Liberty Mutual’s Solaria Labs, an innovative incubator, was previewed here last week at the 2017 CES, the big annual consumer electronics showcase.

 Financial AI was all over the conference, hinting at a financial future that will make understanding how to use new technologies a core aspect of financial literacy.
 During the Digital Money Forum, vendors previewed mobile wallets, smarter robo advisers and much more.